ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 I added documentation to every target using `echo` to describe what each one does.

-Since we are creating 2 networks and a volumes through the makefile.
-We need a way to test if we have done so already.
+Our makefile now creates our external database volume and networks.
+We needed a way to test if we have done this already.

 ```
 ifeq (,$(findstring postgres-net,$(NETWORKS)))